 An excess is the amount you have to contribute towards the cost of any claim under the policy.
 The excess will be applied per person, per incident, per section claimed under.
 For example, if you make an approved claim of £300 and the policy excess is £75, you will receive £225 in final settlement.

 As soon as you are aware you have to cancel your travel plans, you must inform your tour operator/booking agent immediately.
 Charges are sometimes made for cancellations and these will depend on how close the cancellation is to your travel date.
-You will be issued with a cancellation invoice which you should return with you completed claim form.
+You will be issued with a cancellation invoice which you should return with your completed claim form.
+Claims can only be made under certain circumstances.
+Please see the policy wording document for full details.

 You are covered under your policy for cancellation caused by the death, injury or illness of a close relative or close business associate, providing that their condition was not known about at the time of purchasing the Policy or the booking date of the trip.
 There is no cover as a result of a pre-existing medical condition of a close relative or close business associate.